Dry Ice Blasting For Bio-Ethanol Production

 Dry ice blasting saves money in Bio-ethanol Production

-I have spoken before about the importance of keeping process machinery clean, not only to reduce critical maintenace time but also to increase production values.
-You can read some of the blogs here.
+I have spoken before about the importance of keeping process machinery clean when trying to increase production values.

 Most companies simply avoid cleaning the economisers where the blocks are situated, resulting in clogged stacks and lost efficiency.
 Where water is used, covering delicates such as electronics and computer chips, is a laborious job in itself, with an extended downtime to make sure everything is fully dry upon restart.
 Even after the water has gone, mould can still be an ongoing problem.

-The results for our customer have been assessed as roughly a 20 to 25 degree drop in the temperature of the stack after dry ice blasting resulting in production increases.
+The results for our customer have been assessed as roughly a 20 to 25 degree drop in the temperature of the stack after dry ice blasting.
+The result is significant production increases.
 Economiser coils heat the water as part of the Ethanol Production process.
-When the coils are contaminated they are less efficient at heating water which has a direct result on the amount of natural gas purchased.
+When the coils are contaminated they are less efficient at heating water.
+This has a direct result on the amount of natural gas purchased.
 By deep cleaning with dry ice blasting the coils run more efficiently, reducing the need for natural gas.
 Reduced downtime for cleaning by using dry ice blasting has also made a big impact on increasing Bio-ethanol production rates.
 The increases have been calculated at roughly £60k per annum in natural gas savings, based upon 2 dry ice blasting cleans per year.